Sheridan's four-year Honours Bachelor of Early Childhood Leadership program prepares you to become a leader in early

-The three field placements – in Semesters 2, 4 and 7 – and work term internship may be completed in a variety of employment areas according to availability and based on the student’s interest.
+The three field placements – in Semesters 2, 4 and 7 – and work term internship may be completed in a variety of employment areas according to availability and based on your interests.

-Students have the opportunity to find their own Work Term Internship, paid or unpaid, which may include international co-op positions.
+You'll have the opportunity to find your own Work Term Internship, paid or unpaid, which may include international co-op positions.
 These may include, but are not limited to, licensed child care centres, nursery schools, Ontario Early Years Centres, and various programs such as early education, Full Day Early Learning Kindergarten, family and community resources, parenting/prenatal and infant mental health, special needs programs as well as atypical placements such as an international placement in Hong Kong or elsewhere.